justphil/nephila-websocket-client/README.md

   <b>Fig. 1:</b> Nephila's Internal Components
 </p>

-Nephila's core class is *DefaultWebSocket* that implements the *WebSocket* interface.
+Nephila's core class is *DefaultWebSocket* class which implements the *WebSocket* interface.
 As can be seen in fig. 1, it holds a reference to two further objects, one implementing the *WebSocketListener* interface and the other of type *WebSocketReceiver*.
 Under the hood Nephila uses a plain old Java Socket and stream-based IO (InputStream and OutputStream) in order to dispatch all network level operations.